zaully/mobile-take-home/README.md

 ### Submitting

-    Fork this repository and provide a link to the repo with your solution.
+1. Fork this repository and work on the challenge.
-    Run through it one last time to make sure it works!
+2. Run through it one last time to make sure it works!
-    Send an email to indicate that you have completed the challenge.
+3. Send an email with a link to your forked repository to indicate that you have completed the challenge.

 ### Questions